harvester/docs/docs/networking/best-practice.md

   router(config)# ip route 192.168.0.0 255.255.255.0 ethernet0/2
   ```

-2. The load balancer IP of the guest Kubernetes cluster load balancer is exposed within the VM network.
+1. The load balancer IP of the guest Kubernetes cluster load balancer is exposed within the VM network.
 In the diagram above, the guest cluster `demo` is within the VM network `vlan200` because the VMs consisting of the guest cluster are in the `vlan200`.
 Thus, the guest Kubernetes cluster load balancer `lb2` is exposed within the VM network `vlan200`.
 There are three scenarios to explain how to access `lb2` if it has obtained the load balancer IP via DHCP:
    - You can access it from the VM `VM3` and `VM4` directly because they are in the `vlan200`.
-   - You can also access it from the VMs in other VM network directly because of the `A router on a stick` configuration.
+   - You can also access it directly from the VMs in other VM networks because of the `A router on a stick` configuration.
-   - You can access it from the Harvester hosts, or in other words, the management network by adding the following static routes on the router.
+   - You can access it from the Harvester hosts, or in other words, the management network, by adding the following static routes on the router.

      ```
      router(config)# ip route 10.10.0.0 255.255.255.0 ethernet0/1